SoftwareAG/sagdevops-templates/templates/sag-mws-mftui/README.md

-ActiveTransfer MWS_UI
+# ActiveTransfer User Iterface on My webMethods Server

-Use this template to provision ActiveTransfer MWS_UI 10.1 and higher.
+Use this template to provision ActiveTransfer Web UI 10.1 and higher.

 ## Requirements

-None

 ### Supported Software AG releases

 * Command Central 10.1 and higher
 * ActiveTransfer Server/Gateway 10.1 and higher
+* My webMethods Server 10.1 and higher

 ### Supported platforms